1200–1300 in European fashion: Overview

-Dress for women was modest and restrained, and a narrow belt was uniform.
+Dress for women was more loosely fit compared to the previous century and somewhat more modest, the era from about 1220 onward having notably been characterised as the 'elegant period' in Gothic dress according to Ortwin Gamber.

+A narrow belt was uniform, which could be richly decorated with metal plating in various colours such as blue and green.
 Over it was worn the cyclas or sleeveless surcoat also worn by men.
-More wealthy women wore more embroidery and their mantle, held in place by a cord across the chest, might be lined with fur.
-Women, like men, wore hose and leather shoes.
+More wealthy women wore more embroidery and their mantle, held in place by a cord across the chest, might be lined with luxurious fur.
+Women, like men, wore hose and leather shoes which, regardless of gender, could be elaborately embroidered for special occasions.

 Headdresses and hairstyles

-Individuality in women's costume was expressed through their hair and headdress.
+Individuality in women's costume was notably expressed through their hair and headdress.
 One distinctive feature of women's headwear was the barbette, a chin band to which a hat or various other headdresses might be attached.
-This hat might be a "woman's coif", which more nearly resembled a pillbox hat, severely plain or fluted.
-The hair was often confined by a net called a crespine or crespinette, visible only at the back.
+This hat might be a "woman's coif", which often resembled a pillbox hat, in plain or fluted versions.
+The hair might be confined by a net called a crespine or crespinette, visible only at the back.
 Later in the century the barbette and coif were reduced to narrow strips of cloth, and the entire hairdress might be covered with the crespine, the hair fashionably bulky over the ears.
 Coif and barbettes were white, while the crespine might be colored or gold.
-The wimple and veil of the 12th century still seen on nuns today was still worn, mainly by older women and widows.
+The wimple and veil of the 12th century still seen on nuns today continued to be worn, mainly by older women and widows.

 Women also wore long tunics that went down to their ankles.
 This was worn over a shirt.